Danzz36/Update-a-file-through-a-Python-algorithm-/README.md

 ## Project description

-At this organization, access to restricted content is controlled with an allow list of IP addresses.
+At this sample organization, access to restricted content is controlled with an allow list of IP addresses.
 The `"allow_list.txt"` file identifies these IP addresses.
 A separate remove list identifies IP addresses that should no longer have access to this content.
 I created an algorithm to automate updating the `"allow_list.txt"` file and remove these IP addresses that should no longer have access.
-This is a guided project that is part of the Google Cybersecurity Certificate.
+This was a guided project that is part of the Google Cybersecurity Certificate.

+## Skills Learned

+- **Python File Handling**: Opened, read, and wrote to files using Python's `with` statement and file handling methods such as `.open()`, `.read()`, `.write()`, and `.split()`.

+- **Data Manipulation**: Converted data between strings and lists to efficiently handle IP addresses.
+Used methods like `.split()` for parsing and `.join()` for recombining data.

+- **Algorithm Development**: Designed an algorithm to automate the process of updating an IP allow list by iterating through and removing IP addresses based on a removal list.

+- **Conditional Logic & Iteration**: Applied `for` loops and conditionals to evaluate and process each IP address, using Python’s `.remove()` method to delete specific entries from a list.

+- **File Updating**: Applied the `.write()` method to overwrite an existing file with updated content and ensured correct formatting.

+## Steps

-## Open the file that contains the allow list
+### Open the file that contains the allow list

 For the first part of the algorithm, I opened the `"allow_list.txt"` file.
 First, I assigned this file name as a string to the `import_file` variable: